klamma/ar-for-eu-book/_chapters/chapters/dialogueunderstanding.md

 **Note:** Don’t make wrong levels.

-**Step 3.17.** Add node below on the Dessert node, called phone number > Assistant responds: What’s your phone number?
+**Step 3.17.** Add node below on the Dessert node, called "phone number" > Assistant responds: What’s your phone number?

 **Note:** Don’t add any conditions.

-**Step 3.18.** Create a new intent called #phonenumber > examples: my phone number is @sys-number; number is @sys-number > click on Dialog > Add a child node on the phone number node, called end > conditions: #phonenumber, add or, select @sys-number > assistant responds: Thanks, we’ll send a message to you.
+**Step 3.18.** Create a new intent called "#phonenumber" > examples: my phone number is @sys-number; number is @sys-number > click on Dialog > Add a child node on the phone number node, called "end" > conditions: #phonenumber, add or, select @sys-number > assistant responds: Thanks, we’ll send a message to you.
 Have a nice day!

-**Step 3.19.** Select “pudding finish” node > Wait for reply (on the “The assistant should”) needs to change to Jump on > Select “phone number” node, and click on Respond.
+**Step 3.19.** Select “pudding finish” node > Wait for reply (on the “The assistant should”) needs to change to Jump on > Select “phone number” node, and click on *Respond*.

 <figure>
     <img src="{{pathToRoot}}/assets/figures/dialogue_understanding/Step%203.19(1).png" style="align:left; width: 60%; height: 60%; border: 15px solid;